slaypni/stream-dl/README.md

 It loads the website internally to get a video URL.
 Finally, the obtained URL will be sent to *ffmpeg* for conversion.

-As of this moment, it only supports HLS protocol.
+At this time, it only supports HLS protocol.

 Dependencies
 ------------